Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 b) create a firewall rule for user group

-Create a firewall rule to allow users in IT group to access Internet
+Create a firewall rule to allow users in the IT group to access internet

-Sophos Firewall webadmin > Current activities > Live connections > Live connections for: Username shows live connection of user1@tao.xg
+Sophos Firewall webadmin > Current activities > Live connections > Live connections for Username shows the live connection of user1@tao.xg

 Firewall rule traffic stats also confirmed traffic from 192.168.20.19 was generated by the user in the IT group and hit the firewall rule.